djinn-ci/djinn/architecture.md

 be removed from the file store.
 This will only clean up artifacts if a user has this configured via their account settings.

+### Consumer

+The consumer is another background worker that handles other long running jobs, such as the downloading of custom build images from external endpoints.
+This has no effect on running builds.

 ## Entrypoints

 Detailed below are the entrypoints for each component.
 This briefly details the